damiano/pan2020-rmit/README.md

-# RMIT at PAN-CLEF 2020: Profiling Fake NewsSpreaders on Twitter
+# RMIT at PAN-CLEF 2020: Profiling Fake News Spreaders on Twitter

 Implementation of our system submitted to the "Profiling Fake News Spreaders on Twitter" at PAN @ CLEF 2020